 Southern Idaho’s Weird and Wonderful National Park Properties

-In Southern Idaho’s national park properties, you can visit a silent city carved by wind and rain, see an ancestor of today’s horses, witness a difficult and important chapter in our nation’s history, or marvel at an ocean of black lava flows that look positively moon-like.
+Southern Idaho’s national park properties are diverse and will leave you in wonder.
+Visit a silent city carved by wind and rain, see an ancestor of today’s horses, witness a difficult and important chapter in our nation’s history, or marvel at an ocean of black lava flows that look positively moon-like.
 Southern Idaho is home to four of Idaho’s six national parks and monuments, and they’re all within driving distance.
 Ready to explore?

 City of Rocks National Reserve